 US Army General Joseph Votel, who oversees US forces in the Middle East, told Reuters in July that the US military expected to seek additional troops in Iraq

 There are at least 4,400 US troops in Iraq as part of a US-led coalition providing extensive air support, training and advice to the Iraqi military, which collapsed in 2014 in the face of ISIL's advance towards capital Baghdad.

-Iraqi forces, including Kurdish peshmerga fighters and mostly Iranian-backed Shia militias, have retaken around half of that territory over the past two years.
+Iraqi forces, including Kurdish Peshmerga fighters and mostly Iranian-backed Shia militias, have retaken about half of that territory over the past two years.

 But Mosul, the largest city under ISIL's control, is likely to be the biggest battle yet.

 US and Iraqi commanders have said that the push to retake the city could begin by the second half of October.

 Current US troop levels in Iraq are still a fraction of the 170,000 deployed at the height of the nine-year occupation that toppled Saddam Hussein in 2003, sparking an al-Qaeda-backed insurgency and throwing the country into a sectarian civil war.